brevzin/cpp_proposals/packs/generalized-packs.md

 That is, `pack...[I]` and `tuple.[I]` are valid, `tuple...[I]` is an error, and `pack.[I]` would be applying `.[I]` to each element of the pack (and is itself still an unexpanded pack expression).
+Rule of thumb: you need `...`s if and only if you have a pack.

 `e.[I]` is an equivalent shorthand for `e.[:]...[I]`.